gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 <pre>    block_data(x,y,z) => '{TransferCooldown:0,x:450,y:68, ... }'
 </pre>

-### `poi(pos), poi(pos, radius), poi(pos, radius, status)`
+### `poi(pos), poi(pos, radius?, type?, status?, column?)`

 Queries a POI (Point of Interest) at a given position, returning `null` if none is found, or tuple of poi type and its occupancy load.
-With optional `radius` and `status`, returns a list of POIs around `pos` within a given `radius`.
+With optional `type`, `radius` and `status`, returns a list of POIs around `pos` within a given `radius`.
+If the `type` is specified, returns only poi types of that types, or everything if omitted or `'any'`.
+If `status` is specified (either `'any'`, `'available'`, or `'occupied'`) returns only POIs with that status.
+With `column` set to `true`, it will return all POIs in a cuboid with `radius` blocks away on x and z, in the entire block column from 0 to 255.
+Default (`false`) returns POIs within a spherical area centered on `pos` and with `radius` radius.

-If `status` is specified (either 'available', or 'occupied') returns only POIs with that status.
-The return format is again, poi type, occupancy load, and extra tripple of coordinates.
+The return format of the results is a list of poi type, occupancy load, and extra triple of coordinates.

-Querying for POIs using the radius is intended use of POI mechanics and ability of accessing individual POIs via `poi(pos)` in only provided for completness.
+Querying for POIs using the radius is the intended use of POI mechanics, and the ability of accessing individual POIs via `poi(pos)` in only provided for completeness.

 <pre>
 poi(x,y,z) => null  // nothing set at position